nre-learning/nrelabs-curriculum/lessons/jsnapy-network-testing/stage0/guide.md

 You'll notice there are files for each device in our inventory.
 You'll also notice that the filename contains the RPC used, so at-a-glance, we can quickly tell which file contains what kind of contents.
 Let's take a look at the one for `r1`:

 ```
-xmllint --format ~/jsnapy/snapshots/r1_22_snapshot1_get_ospf_neighbor_information.xml | pygmentize
+xmllint --format ~/jsnapy/snapshots/r1_22_snapshot0_get_ospf_neighbor_information.xml | pygmentize
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', this)">Run this snippet</button>

-At this point, we're halfway there.
+We're halfway there!
 We've retrieved the necessary bits of data; now, let's make some assertions about what that data **should be**, using JSNAPy tests.

 ## Making Assertions About State With "Tests"